nikitayvchv/MyCourseOutline/README.md

 # My Course Outline
 This is a repository to help with marking the work that I have done over the entire course.
-I'll put links and all of the code in this repo so that it's all in one place.
+I'll put links to all of the code in this repo so that it's all in one place.
 There will also be notes and stuff to help out.

 ## 10 Strands I have done:
 1. JavaScript
 * JavaScript will be found on Khan Academy.
-All of the projects and challenges have been 100% completed and the projects themselves will be in this repo in their own folder.
+All of the projects and challenges have been 100% completed and the projects themselves are [in this repo](https://github.com/AYJACKSON-ICS4U/9-projects-on-learning-js-on-khan-nikitayvchv).
 ---------------------
 2. HTML/CSS
-* HTML/CSS is 100% completed as well --> the projects themselves will be in this repo.
+* HTML/CSS is 100% completed as well --> the projects themselves will be [in this repo](https://github.com/AYJACKSON-ICS4U/intro-to-html-css-nikitayvchv).
 ---------------------
 3. Algorithms
 * Algorithms is 100% complete, however one of the projects (Recursive Art) is bugged and not able to submit, so it only shows as 98% complete.
-They will be here in this repo.
+They will be here [in this repo](https://github.com/AYJACKSON-ICS4U/computer-science-algorithms-nikitayvchv).
 ---------------------
 4. Nature of Code
-* Nature of Code from Khan Academy is 100% complete and in this repository.
+* Nature of Code from Khan Academy is 100% complete and [in this repository](https://github.com/nikitayvchv/NatureOfCode).
 This was probably my favourite Khan Academy course.
 ---------------------
 5. GitHub Profile
 * My GitHub Profile can be found [here](https://nikitayvchv.github.io/SpiralCode/Profile/).
 I have not yet found a way to make the projects I have be on the same repo so i'll have to figure that out.